Improwised/jovVix/README.md

 ### System Architecture

-- **Backend:** Jovvix uses a Golang backend to handle the server-side logic.
+- **Backend:** jovVix uses a Golang backend to handle the server-side logic.
 - **Frontend:** Vue.js and nuxt framework is employed for a single-page application (SPA) architecture and component-based development.
 - **Database:** PostgreSQL is used to handle concurrent requests and manage data efficiently.
 - **Caching:** Redis is utilized for caching and manipulating users' data and requests, improving performance.